rnb-disinfection/rnb-planning/SUPPLEMENT_README.md

 # How to make xacro for multi-robot
 * find xacro file in the description package for target robot
 * copy the xacro file to "$TAMP_ETASL_DIR"/robots
-* delete "world" link and joint connected to it
+* delete "world" and "base_link" links and joints connected to it
 * add macro:
   ```
   \<xacro:macro name="robotname" params="robot_id:='0' description_pkg:='robot_description' connected_to:='' xyz:='0 0 0' rpy:='0 0 0'"\>